navyarejeti/Assignment1_DAI-101/README.md

 Through data cleaning and EDA, the dataset was transformed into a more structured and usable form, removing inconsistencies and identifying key patterns in Melbourne’s real estate market.

 ---

-### Next Steps:
-- Perform feature engineering to create new insights.
-- Train predictive models for price estimation.
-- Conduct time-series analysis to observe market trends over the years.